 Ofcourse you are warmly invited to get the toolchain up and running on your own machines.
 However, this is not always easy and it can be a dive into a rabbit hole.
 This cross-compiler is installed on Roger, especially for you!

 Bare metal programming is writing software that is not running on an Operating System (OS).
 You probably have done this (maybe unknowingly) while programming an Arduino or another microprocessor.
 Running without an OS has one major disadvantage: there is no OS.
 This implies that everything a programmer needs, has to be provided.
-In the C-example of the previous section, two functions have been used: print_hex(x, y);
+In the C-example of the previous section, one more function has been used: print_hex(x, y);

 .
-Code for these functions has to be provided too.
+Code for this function has to be provided too.

 #ifndef PRINT_H